 - 2 cups corn kernels from 3 to 4 ears of corn, or frozen kernels, drained

 - 4 large eggs separated and at room temperature

 - ¼ teaspoon cream of tartar

-5. Scrape the batter into the prepared baking dish and bake for about 30 to 35 minutes until the top is browned and puffy.
+- Scrape the batter into the prepared baking dish and bake for about 30 to 35 minutes until the top is browned and puffy.
 When you shake the pan the spoonbread should juggle slightly, not too much so that it looks liquidy in the middle.
-Remove and cool slightly on a wire rack, then serve warm.
+Remove and either serve hot, to try and capture the spoonbread at its puffiest self, or cool slightly on a wire rack, then serve warm.